 - Grass-fed beef (ideally organic)

-- Also found in dairy products from sheep or goats, in addition to cows
+- Also found in dairy products from sheep or goats, like goat milk, in addition to cows

 - Found in smaller amounts in grass-fed lamb, veal, turkey and seafood

 What an animal eats and the conditions in which they are was raised highly affect how much CLA (and other fats or nutrients) their meat or milk will supply.

 The proportion of CLA ranges from 0.34–1.07 percent of the total fat found in dairy products (making it the highest source) followed by about 0.12—0.68 percent of the total fat in raw or processed beef products (the second best source).
 However, when it comes to animal products, the breed and especially the quality of the animal’s diet and lifestyle really affect the fat that you will obtain when you eat the animal.
 In other words, not all beef or dairy is created equal when it comes to supplying us with healthy fats like CLA.